- About Us

 We only keep personal information for so long as is reasonably necessary.
 For example, if you are a member, we will keep your details for the period of your membership and for 6 years afterwards, to deal with any ongoing claims or complaints.

 You are entitled to see the information we hold about you and to update any inaccuracies.
-We are entitled to charge a £10 fee for providing you with a copy of your personal information.
 If you would like to review or update your personal information please Contact Us.

 AMI also collects IP addresses of those browsing our sites as a way of tracking site usage.
 We do not track any individual person’s activities using IP addresses.
 Instead, we use this information solely to determine the number of times browsers view a page of our site and to aggregate information that allows us to continuously improve the quality of our Website.